Year 6 Transition

 How to pay for food at school

 We run a biometric system (using a digital version of a student’s finger-print) to pay for school lunches, breakfast and break-time snacks.
-This allows us to run a cash-free system in school and needs to have credit paid into it in advance via the secure Parentpay website.
-Details of Parentpay are in the joining pack given to the parents of all new students.
+This allows us to run a cash-free system in school.
+The student's ParentPay account needs to have credit paid into it in advance via the secure ParentPay website.
+Details of ParentPay are in the joining pack given to the parents of all new students.
 Students are always reminded to top-up their account if the tills notice they are low.
 We cannot provide a meal if there are insufficient funds.
 Please keep your child's account topped up to avoid disappointment.
 If you are unsure, please contact the school finance office for clarification.

 All students are invited to bring a packed lunch if they would like.
-These should be eaten in the dining room and stored in lockers or racks or school bags till needed.
+These should be eaten in the dining room and stored in lockers, racks or school bags till needed.

 5. Contact with School

-At St George’s we aim to keep you as informed as we can about what is going on at school both socially and academically as well as providing opportunities for you to see staff to discuss your children.
-As well as the formal occasions we are happy to hear from parents if they have any worries or concerns and, especially pleased, if you’d like to tell us we’ve got it right.
-In every instance your first contact should be your child’s tutor - by letter, by phone or by email - who can either deal with the matter for you or arrange for the appropriate staff to be involved.
+At St George’s we aim to keep you as informed as we can about what is going on at school both socially and academically, as well as provide opportunities for you to see staff to discuss your children.
+We are happy to hear from parents if they have any worries or concerns and will be pleased, if you would like to tell us, we’ve got it right.
+In every instance, your first contact should be your child’s tutor - in writing or by phone - who can either deal with the matter or arrange for the appropriate staff to be involved.

-Throughout the year you will receive a variety of communications from school detailing future events; informing you of school trips and visits; giving details of books or equipment your child might need and informing you of meetings taking place.
-Most of these are communicated through EduLink for which a letter is provided in the first week of school for new starters and automatically added for siblings.
+Throughout the year you will receive a variety of communications from school detailing future events; informing you of school trips and visits; giving details of books or equipment your child might need and of meetings taking place.
+Most of these are communicated through EduLink for which a letter is provided in the first week of school for new starters; siblings are automatically added.

-The school maintains contact with home, when necessary, via bulletins which are emailed to families.
+The school maintains contact with home, via weekly bulletins which are emailed to families.
 These provide an overview of events and activities; highlights future events and often makes reference to information that needs to be accessed via the school website.
-It is essential we have accurate up-to-date details of your e-mail contact address.
+It is essential we have accurate up-to-date details of your e-mail contact address, which parents can update in EduLink.

-For new parents the first contact you will formally have with school will be the New Intake Parents’ Evening in July.
-This will be your first opportunity to begin to put names to faces and meet your child’s tutor for the coming year and their Head of House.
-Early in the September term the P.S.A. organise an informal quiz evening for new parents.
-This is also another chance for you to meet your child’s tutor and Head of House as well as some of the other parents whose children’s names you will probably be becoming familiar with by then.
-This evening is simply to allow you to get to know the staff who are dealing with your children on a daily basis.
-It is a very informal evening and the first of many social events hosted by the P.S.A.
+For new parents, the first contact you will formally have with school will be the New Intake Parents’ Evening in July.
+This will be your first opportunity to begin to put names to faces, meet your child’s tutor for the coming year and their Head of House.
+Early in the September term, the PSA organise an informal quiz evening for new parents.
+This is another chance for you to meet your child’s tutor and Head of House, as well as some of the other parents whose children’s names you will probably be becoming familiar with.
+This evening allows you to get to know the staff who are dealing with your children on a daily basis.
+It is a very informal evening and the first of many social events hosted by the PSA.

-The school calendar with the term’s dates — chapel, P.S.A. events, sports fixtures, house events etc. is available on our website— so you know when every event is in plenty of time.
-In the second half of that first term we hold the year 7 parents’ evening.
+The school calendar with the term’s dates and events is available on our website.
+In the second half of that first term, we hold the year 7 parents’ evening.
 This is an opportunity to meet with your child’s tutor and subject staff.
-Our parents’ evenings are usually run remotely via a Zoom-like system and appointments are limited to five minutes.
-If however, something comes up that requires longer, staff may suggest to you that you talk on the phone or e-mail at a later date.
+Our parents’ evenings are usually run remotely and appointments are limited to five minutes.
+If, however, something comes up that requires longer, staff may suggest to you that you talk on the phone or e-mail at a later date.

-These are available to parents and students electronically via our Edulink system – details of how to access are always provided at the time.
+These are available to parents and students electronically via Edulink.

-Should you wish to discuss anything that comes out of any of the reviews on your child, please – as always – make your child’s tutor your first port of call.
+Should you wish to discuss anything that comes out of the reviews on your child, please – as always – make your child’s tutor your first port of call.

 6. Absence & Attendance